eugenelin89/rasa/docs/user-guide/setting-up-ci-cd.rst

 Continuous Deployment
 ---------------------

-To get changes into your deployed assistant frequently, you need to automate as much of the deployment process as possible.
+To get improvements out to your users frequently, you need to automate as much of the deployment process as possible.

 CD steps usually run on push or merge to a certain branch, once CI checks have